erikfredner/podcasting/slides.md

 See examples from [The Dig](https://thedigradio.com/transcripts/) and [CSN Café](https://novel.stanford.edu/csn-cafe).

+Transcripts present a great opportunity to cite your sources.

 # Sharing

-Once editing is complete, export your podcast as an `.mp3` or `.wav` file.
-You can share that with people directly.
+Once editing is complete, export your podcast as an `.mp3` (smaller, lower quality) or `.wav` (larger, higher quality) file.
+You can send either of those to people directly.

-If you want to be on the main podcast plaforms, [Apple](https://podcasters.apple.com/) and [Spotify](https://podcasters.spotify.com/) each provide instructions for how to share your work.
+If you want to be on the main podcast plaforms, [Apple](https://podcasters.apple.com/) and [Spotify](https://podcasters.spotify.com/) each provide instructions for how to share your work there.

 # Practice!